 PseudoBulbar Affect (PBA) symptoms are frequent, uncontrollable outbursts of crying or laughing in people with certain neurologic conditions or brain injuries.
+Episodes may occur several times per day and can last seconds to minutes.
 PBA is not a new condition.
 In fact, it was first described in medical literature over 130 years ago by Charles Darwin.

 Over the years, doctors have called PBA by different names such as “emotional incontinence” or “pathological laughing and crying”.
 As research into brain activity expanded the medical community’s understanding of these symptoms, physicians are increasingly using the term pseudobulbar affect.